 The Fife Coastal Path (FCP) is 117 miles (188 kms) long.
-It runs between Kincardine Bridge and Newburgh through spectacular beaches, the remnants of the old industrial past (The St Mona’s salt mines, for example), inland through arable land and across many a river.
+It runs between the Kincardine Bridge and Newburgh over spectacular beaches, past remnants of the industrial past (The St Monan’s salt mines, for example), inland through arable land, forest and across many a river.

 What can you find on the FCP?

-Geology, castle ruins, lighthouses and many a golf course line the way so that it is never boring.
-Traipse through caravan sites, sample scones in tea houses for refreshment and breathe in the clean sea air.
+Geology, castle ruins, lighthouses and golf courses galore line the way – it is never boring.
+Traipse through caravan sites, sample scones in tea houses for refreshment, and breathe in the clean sea air.

-Beautiful bird watching and fascinating natural paths including the Tentsmuir Forest near Leuchars, it also takes you through the historial St Andrews and numerous pretty villages (Pittenweem, Crail and more).
+Beautiful bird watching and fascinating natural paths abound, including the Tentsmuir Forest near Leuchars.
+It also takes you through the historial St Andrews and numerous pretty villages such as Pittenweem and Crail.